 Infant Massage by Mind Body Family

-The Infant Massage courses by Mind Body Family are based on the curriculum taught by the International Association of Infant Massage (IAIM).
+The Infant Massage courses by Mind Body Family are based on the curriculum taught by the International Association of Infant Massage (IAIM) and are instructed by a Certified Educator of Infant Massage (CEIM).
 At Mind Body Family, our courses are designed to help parents better understand their baby, learn how to read and respect their baby’s cues, and to enhance the connection between infants and their parents.
 In addition to learning the actual IAIM massage strokes, parents will also learn about behavioral states, infant cues, Gentle Movements (vital for an infant’s development, especially the connection between brain hemispheres), newborn reflexes, a special “Gas and Colic Routine”, and research-based facts about Infant Massage.
 (Read more about the Gas and Colic Routine and the Gentle Movements below).

 Gas and Colic Routine: The Gas and Colic Routine is part of the Infant Massage course.